-The Computer Science and Engineering Department offers internationally-recognized M.S. and Ph.D. degree programs for both full-time and part-time students.
-These programs offer considerable flexibility to create a plan of study tailored to students’ interests and are supported by a wide swath of graduate courses, seminars, and colloquia.
-The program is supported by a broad range of faculty research programs, including: distributed computing, algorithms, security, cryptography, performance modeling, reliability, networking, optimization, bioinformatics, data mining, databases, software engineering, computer architecture, computational geometry, image processing, and artificial intelligence.
-See the research map for details.
+The Computer Science and Engineering Department offers internationally-recognized Ph.D., M.S. and M. Eng. degree programs for both full-time and part-time students.
+These programs offer considerable flexibility and are supported by a wide swath of graduate courses, seminars, and faculty research programs focusing on distributed computing, algorithms, security, cryptography, performance modeling, reliability, networking, optimization, bioinformatics, data mining, databases, software engineering, computer architecture, computational geometry, image processing, and artificial intelligence.

-Our graduate population is currently approximately 150 students, with 100 Ph.D. and 50 M.S. students.
+Our graduate population is currently approximately 150 students, with 100 Ph.D. and 50 Master’s students.

 - The Doctoral Program prepares students for careers in research and teaching.
 Doctoral students typically already possess a Master’s degree.
 The program incorporates both coursework and original research, culminating in a doctoral dissertation.